Written by Kieran

 Don’t Get Involved With Drugs In Bogotá Colombia!

-If you get involved with any sort of criminal activity you need to remember the people you’re dealing with are criminals.
+If you get involved with any sort of criminal activity you need to remember, that the people you’re dealing with are criminals.
 And you could end up a victim of crime.

 With that said, drugs aren’t everywhere like in neighbouring countries.
 You won’t have people constantly walking up to you trying to sell you drugs in Bogotá.
 I have around one (1) person try to sell me drugs every three (3) months.